jmeggles/17_FitTrak/README.md

   ## Motivation
   Trackers help people keep info for reference.
 Fitness trackers help the same and is an essential tool in weight loss, muscle building, or overall health in general.
 I know how just useful trackers are.
 Spending many years in bodybuilding, I needed to stay on track and keep logs of my progress.
-This app is an easy to navigate simple tracker to log workouts weather it's weight training or cardiovascular.
+This app is an easy to navigate simple tracker to log workouts whether it's weight training or cardiovascular.
 FitTrak will keep you on track!

   ## Installation ![npm](https://img.shields.io/npm/v/npm?color=pink&style=plastic)
   No installation needed.
 Open with this link [Heroku](https://fit-trak.herokuapp.com/).